rseitz9/smart-contract-challenge/README.md

    Once the private key is provided to the service, it can be used by importing it into the web3js lib:
    `web3.eth.accounts.privateKeyToAccount`

 2. Add additional tests.
-I have added tests for the complex logic in calculateReward and extractEvent, but I have not yet added tests for the contract classes and other smaller functions.
+I have added tests for the complex logic in calculateReward and extractEvent, but I have not yet added tests for the contract classes (simply calls the deployed contract) and other smaller functions.

 3. `truffle test` runs slowly for the Vault contract.
 Check if it's possible to reduce this

 4. Look into minimizing gas fees.

+5. replace numbers in javascript service with BN (big number lib)-- this was just to reduce the complexity while working on the initial logic

+6. refactor remaining javascript code in index.ts: `newBlockCallback` and `rewardWorkflow` can be moved to separate files or classes.
+Add error messages for missing env values. `AddressAccountMapping` is a substitute for a database at the moment.

+I will fix up the above in the next few days but I wanted to get a working prototype solution out